Revised and Approved by the Board of Directors in the month of April 2021.

 Article X: Dues

 Sec.
 1. The dues of this organization shall be payable on the anniversary date of ISPE membership, or as determined by the International Board of Directors.
 The amount of the dues shall be determined by the Board of Directors.
 A portion of the membership dues determined annually is allocated for asubscription to the Society’s Magazine, Pharmaceutical Engineering.

 Sec.
 2. Annual dues are payable on receipt.
-Any member who has failed to remit dues payments within 30 days shall be sent a second billing along with notification that membership will automatically be canceled unless remittance is received within 30 days.
+Any member who has failed to remit dues payments within 30 days shall be sent a second billing along with a notification that membership will automatically be canceled unless remittance is received within 30 days.

 Article XI: Amendments

 These bylaws may be altered, amended, or repealed and new bylaws may be adopted by no less than a two thirds majority of the Directors present at any regular meeting or at any special meeting, if at least seven days’ written notice is given of intention to alter, amend, or repeal or to adopt new bylaws at such meeting.
 The Board of Directors will adopt a Governance Structure to further define, clarify, add oversight of strategic implementation, and provide guidance to programs and policy formulation.
 This governance structure may be adopted, altered, amended, or repealed by a simple majority of the Directors present at any regular meeting or at any special meeting.